jerguslejko/website/_posts/2017-06-02-refactoring-series-structuring-laravel-part-2.md

 title: "Refactoring series: Structuring Laravel - Part 2"
 ---

 Hey!
 The second part of this article is a step-by-step tutorial on how to organize your Laravel app and make use of `App\Support` namespace.
-[Previous post that talks about advantages of this approach is available here]({{ site.baseurl }}{% post_url 2017-05-04-refactoring-series-structuring-laravel-part-1 %}#support-the-support-namespace).
+[Previous post]({{ site.baseurl }}{% post_url 2017-05-04-refactoring-series-structuring-laravel-part-1 %}#support-the-support-namespace) talks about advantages of this approach is available here.
 I want to emphasize that I **do not** use this approach in every app.
 I reach for it, when the out-of-box structuring feels bloated.

----

 All framework-related classes in the `app` folder have to be registered in the framework.
 Controllers are registered in the routes file, middlewares are registered in `App\Http\Kernel`, console commands are in `App\Console\Kernel` and providers are registered in the `config/app.php` file.
 This post covers how to move individual files and update the reference.

----

 OK, when you install a new Laravel project, the `app` folder looks like this:
 ```